andrzejlabecki/fs-netcore-samples/Projects/readme.txt

 It is using Fs.Angular.Is4 as OIDC/OAuth provider, it also supports Azure AD as OIDC/OAuth provider.
 OIDC/OAuth provider can be switched through configuration.

+Fs.Migration:
+Data migrations.
+Migrate() call is inclided into Program.cs for projects with Identity Server support.

 Mappings for hosts file:
 127.0.0.1 fs-angular-is4.netpoc.com
 127.0.0.1 fs-angular-is4-client.netpoc.com